Lop Nur: Nuclear weapons test base

 Lop Nur, situated in the arid Xinjiang region of China's far west, serves as an extensive military base.
-This location was selected for nuclear testing due to its desolate and isolated nature, devoid of any permanent inhabitants, though the broader Xinjiang region is home to the Uyghurs, a predominantly Muslim ethnic group that has historically faced widespread detentions and stringent security measures in the Xinjiang conflict.
+This location was selected for nuclear testing due to its desolate and isolated nature, devoid of any permanent inhabitants, though the broader Xinjiang region is home to the Uyghurs, a predominantly Muslim ethnic group that has historically faced persecution in China.
 The Uyghurs have persistently voiced concerns regarding the health risks posed by the towering mushroom clouds and the release of radioactive fallout.

+Initially, Chinese leadership sought to construct the country's nuclear test site in the Dunhuang area of Gansu.
+Concerns about weather resulted in a switch to Lop Nur.
 China established the Lop Nur Nuclear Test Base on 16 October 1959 with Soviet assistance in selection of the site, with its headquarters at Malan Air Base (马兰, Mǎlán), about 125 km northwest of Qinggir.
+Construction was delayed after the Soviet Union ended its technical assistance to China in 1960.

 The first Chinese nuclear bomb test, codenamed "Project 596", occurred at Lop Nur on 16 October 1964.
-China detonated its first hydrogen bomb on 17 June 1967.
+China detonated its first full-scale thermonuclear weapon, codenamed 639, on 17 June 1967.
 Until 1996, 45 nuclear tests were conducted.
 These nuclear tests were conducted by dropping bombs from aircraft, mounted on towers, launching missiles, detonating weapons underground and in the atmosphere.

 On 29 July 1996, China conducted its 45th and final nuclear test at Lop Nor, and issued a formal moratorium on nuclear testing the following day, although further subcritical tests were suspected.
+In 2009, Jun Takada, a Japanese scientist, published the results of his computer simulation which suggests – based on deaths from Soviet tests – that 194,000 people could have died in China from nuclear-related illnesses.
+Enver Tohti, an exiled pro-Uyghur independence activist, claimed that cancer rates in the province of Xinjiang were 30 to 35% higher than the national average.
 In 2012, China announced plans to spend US$1 million to clean up the Malan nuclear base in Lop Nor to create a red tourism site.

-In December 2023, a report emerged indicating that China was making preparations to resume nuclear tests in a remote desert.
-Satellite imagery provided evidence of these preparations, revealing the presence of a drilling rig that had created a deep vertical shaft.
-This shaft was believed to be designed to contain the destructive power of radiation resulting from large nuclear explosions.
+In 2020, the U.S. accused China of conducting underground low-yield nuclear tests at Lop Nur in the State Department's Nuclear Compliance Report.
+China denied the claim, and Jeffrey Lewis pointed to satellite and seismic signatures of such tests being "indistinguishable" from CTBT-compliant subcritical testing.
+In 2023, satellite open-source intelligence showed evidence of drilling shafts in Lop Nur where nuclear weapons testing could resume.